960 Tablighi foreigners blacklisted, visas cancelled by MHA; states told to take legal action

-"The home ministry has blacklisted 960 foreigners and their Indian visas have also been cancelled for their involvement in Tablighi Jamaat activities while coming on tourist visas," the home minister's office tweeted in Hindi.
+"The Home Ministry has blacklisted 960 foreigners and their Indian visas have also been cancelled for their involvement in Tablighi Jamaat activities while coming on tourist visas," the home minister's office tweeted in Hindi.
+Action against the foreign Tablighi Jamaat members was taken after over 2,300 activists, including 250 foreigners, of the Islamic organisation were found to be living at its headquarters located at Delhi's Nizamuddin despite the 21 days lockdown.

+More than 300 of these Tablighi Jamaat activists were tested positive for COVID-19 while others were put in different quarantine centres.
+At least 9,000 people had participated at a congregation at the Nizamuddin Markaz last month and after that many of them have travelled to various parts of the country for missionary works.

+So far, a total of about 400 Covid-19 cases and about 12 deaths in the country were found to have links with the Nizamuddin Markaz.
+The Home Ministry on Tuesday had said that about 2,100 foreigners had come to India since January 1 and indulged in Tablighi activities in different parts of the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)